-Q: Is the park open all year round?
+Q: Are the parks open all year round?

-A: All are parks are open all year round for holidays with the exception of Campsie Glen which is closed in January and February.
+A: All of our parks are open all year round for holidays with the exception of Campsie Glen & Callander Woods which are closed in January and February.

 Q: Can I bring my grandchildren to our holiday home?

 A: All our parks have outdoor play areas and some have indoor games room.
-Corriefodly benefits from its own indoor soft play area.
+Corriefodly benefits from its own indoor soft play area, while Deeside has a brand new games room.
 We would be delighted to welcome your grandchildren.

 Q: Can I relocate my caravan to your park?